SergeyMakeev/MeshGeometricDeviation/ALGORITHM.md

    - Max = 2.000 units → worst case is the handle is 2 units off

 From this we learn: The cups are very similar overall, but there's one area (probably the handle) that's quite different.

+### Example 2: Architectural Model with Outer Shell Mode

+Imagine comparing two 3D models of a building:
+- **Building A**: Clean exterior walls only
+- **Building B**: Same exterior walls + internal floor supports and beams

+**Without outer shell mode:**
+- Samples internal beams in Building B
+- Those beams have no match on Building A
+- Reports large differences: "p99 = 5.0 meters" (distance to nearest wall)
+- Result: "Buildings are very different!" ❌ (Wrong - exteriors match!)

+**With outer shell mode:**
+- Only samples the exterior walls on both buildings
+- Internal structure is completely ignored
+- Reports small differences: "p99 = 0.01 meters"
+- Result: "Buildings are identical from outside!" ✓ (Correct!)

+**Why it matters:** For architectural visualization, game environments, or 3D printing, you often only care if it *looks* the same from the outside.
+The internal structure is irrelevant to the comparison.

 ## Summary